-Your federal student loan could be partially or fully forgiven if you qualify for one of the DOE’s loan forgiveness programs.
-Typically, you can receive this form of relief if you make consistent payments over a specific period, work in a public-service field, and submit supporting documentation with your application.
+Your federal student loan could be partially or fully forgiven if you qualify for one of the education department’s loan forgiveness programs.
+Typically, you can receive this form of relief if you make consistent payments over a specific period, work in a public-service field and submit supporting documentation with your application.

 Some loan forgiveness programs could delete your student loan debt immediately.
-Others, like the Federal Perkins Loan program, might offer you complete forgiveness over a five-year period, 15, 20, or 30 percent of your loan balance at a time.
-That specific type of forgiveness is only available to borrowers who took out a Perkins Loan before the program expired on Sept.
-30.
+Others, like the Federal Perkins Loan cancellation program, might offer you complete forgiveness 15%, 20% or 30% of your loan balance at a time, over a five-year period.

 When it’s time to make payments, you send your money to your loan servicer.
 They handle all the payments for your student loans.
 If you have any questions about your repayment plan or are struggling to make payments, you want to talk to your loan servicer.

-If you have a federal loan, for example, the DOE acts as your lender, but your servicer might be Navient (or one of eight other federal loan servicers).
+If you have a federal loan, for example, the Department of Education acts as your lender, but your servicer might be Navient (or one of the other federal loan servicers).
 Because loans can be transferred, it’s important to know how to track down your loan servicer in a pinch.

 If you take out federal student loans, you must sign a Master Promissory Note (MPN).
-This is a legal document that holds you accountable for paying back loans, fees, and interest owed to the DOE.
+This is a legal document that holds you accountable for paying back loans, fees and interest owed to the Department of Education.

 An MPN lets borrowers take out multiple student loans for a period of up to 10 years, so long as your school allows it.
 Your MPN will outline all the terms and conditions of your student loans, so be sure to read carefully before signing.

 The principal is the amount you originally borrowed when taking out student loans — before any interest or fees were added on.
-It’s important to know this term because your payments must first go toward any outstanding fees and interest before going toward principal.
+It’s important to know this student loan definition because your payments must first go toward any outstanding fees and interest before going toward principal.
 This is one of the reasons to make extra payments on your student loans.

-Refinancing your student loans allows you to take multiple loans (and their various servicers) to the private lender of your choice and potentially score a better interest rate and loan term on a new, larger loan.
+Refinancing your student loans allows you to take multiple loans (and their various servicers) to the private lender of your choice and potentially score a better interest rate or monthly payment.